ailina-aniwan/xai-explainable-ml-II/README.md

 The notebook uses the *California Housing dataset*, which is based on 1990 census data and is included in scikit-learn.
 The prediction task is to estimate the median house value (in units of $100,000) from features such as median income, average occupancy, average rooms, latitude, longitude, and several others.
 This dataset is widely used as a benchmark for regression tasks.

 ## Model
 An *XGBoost Regressor* was trained on the California Housing dataset, with a train/test split handled using scikit-learn.
-This model serves as the basis for applying and demonstrating the global explanation techniques.
+This model uses as the base model for applying and demonstrating the global explanation techniques.

 ## Methods
 The notebook compares three global explanation techniques: